morrownr/8812au/Bridged_Wireless_Access_Point.md

 # WPA-3 SAE
 #wpa_key_mgmt=SAE
 #wpa_group_rekey=1800
-# ieee80211w=1 is required for WPA-3 Transitional
+# ieee80211w=1 is required for WPA-3 SAE Transitional
 # ieee80211w=2 is required for WPA-3 SAE
 #ieee80211w=1
 # if parameter is not set, 19 is the default value.
 #sae_groups=19 20 21 25 26
-# required for WPA-3 Transitional
+# required for WPA-3 SAETransitional
 #sae_require_mfp=1
 # if parameter is not 9 set, 5 is the default value.
 #sae_anti_clogging_threshold=10